PiyushKhurana/video-web/README.md

-# Video Encoding Challenge - RT Camp
+# Video Encoding Web App

 A web application for uploading , watching and editing the videos 🎬